b-pardi/Research/BraTaDio_Fn/README.md

 ### WIP

+- actually integrate saved plot opts into software
-- plot options
+- error checking to ensure all plot opts are inputted
-    - new window
-    - save options for all future uses
-    - tick direction out/in
-    - label text sizes
-    - value text size on tick marks
-    - font change
-    - user specified color

 - Sauerbray film thickness modeling
     - option to use peak frequency value or theoretical value for C